skip to content

 Any time a person appears before a court, that court has the power to grant bail.
 This is true whether:

-• the person has been found not guilty due to mental incompetence, and has been declared liable to supervision, but final orders about the terms of supervision have not yet been made; or
+• the person has been found not guilty due to mental incompetence, and has been declared liable to supervision, but final orders about the terms of supervision have not yet been made

 • the person is appearing in court for failing to observe a condition of an agreement (such as a bond).

-The duty solicitor can help people in police custody to apply for bail in the Magistrates Court or the Youth Court.
-People in custody who need this assistance may include:
+A duty solicitor can help people in police custody apply for bail in the Magistrates Court or the Youth Court.
+This might include:

-• people arrested on outstanding warrants of apprehension issued due to prior failure to answer bail or summons, or because the whereabouts of the person was not known so they were not able to be summonsed.
-See Warrants;
+• someone arrested on an outstanding warrant of apprehension issued due to prior failure to answer bail or summons, or because the whereabouts of the person was not known so they were not able to be summonsed - see Warrants

-• people arrested on fresh charges and refused bail by the Watchhouse sergeant;
+• someone arrested on fresh charges and refused bail by the Watchhouse sergeant

-• a combination of the above.
-The person may have been arrested on a fresh charge and a warrant check will have revealed that he/she also has outstanding warrants people arrested for breach of bail agreements;
+• a combination of the above - the person may have been arrested on a fresh charge and a warrant check revealed that they also have outstanding warrants

-• people who have been unable to satisfy a condition of bail previously set (such as a condition requiring a guarantor);
+• someone who has been unable to satisfy a condition of bail previously set (such as a condition requiring a guarantor)

-• people who are to appear in court as a witness and have been arrested on a warrant because they have failed to attend court in answer to a witness summons.
+• someone who is to appear in court as a witness and has been arrested on a warrant because they have failed to attend court in answer to a witness summons.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.